Curriculum

 MBIOL 6500 - Foundations of Molecular Biology

 This half-semester course welcomes students with diverse backgrounds and experiences to the University of Utah’s graduate Molecular Biology Program.
-We strive to ensure that all students will have a strong foundation in nucleic acid metabolism, gene expression, protein structure and function, genetics, and cell biology as you start your first year of graduate school.
-Basic content will be provided as pre-work and in-class time will be spent applying these concepts to data interpretation, problem-solving and model-building.
+We strive to ensure that all students will have a strong foundation in nucleic acid metabolism, gene expression, protein structure and function, genetics and cell biology as you start your first year of graduate school.
+Basic content will be provided as pre-work and in-class time will be spent applying these concepts to data interpretation, problemsolving and model-building.
 Content experts will join the course directors to ensure both a consistent course structure as well as cutting-edge expertise and an opportunity to meet several faculty.
 We will work to create a supportive learning environment where all students can actively participate.

-Fall 2022 Schedule
+Fall 2024 Schedule

-Instructor: Scott Hale & Janet Lindsley
+Instructor: Scott Hale & Julia Brasch

-M, W, F / 9:00 AM – 11:00 AM / UNION 323
+M, W, F / 9:00 AM – 11:00 AM / EHSEB 1730

 Semester: First Half Semester